 It’s for your protection.
-It’s not advisors being mean telling you can’t get what you want.
-If you’re nearing 60, advisors are likely to be hesitant arranging equity release until you are 60 or over.
+It’s not advisors being mean and telling you you can’t get what you want.
+If you’re nearing 60, advisors will likely be hesitant to arrange equity release until you are 60 or over.

-The FCA knows that compound interest can be problematic for younger borrowers, stating that because of the way equity release works with compound interest, it can be anticipated that the amount you borrow through an equity release plan will, on average, double every 14-years.
+The FCA knows that compound interest can be problematic for younger borrowers, stating that because of how equity release works with compound interest, it can be anticipated that the amount you borrow through an equity release plan will, on average, double every 14-years.

-As an ageing population with dwindling retirement funds, most people need to borrow to fund their lifestyle and care needs for later in life.
-The largest financial asset retirees often have is their homes.
-Especially those who bought their homes prior to the property boom that’s seen a huge surge in property values.
+As an aging population with dwindling retirement funds, most people need to borrow to fund their lifestyle and care needs for later in life.
+The largest financial asset retirees often have is their home.
+Especially those who bought their homes before the property boom that’s seen a huge surge in property values.